-The Makro-Planar T* 2/50 achieves its largest image scale with a minimum focus distance of 24 cm.
+The Milvus 2/50M achieves its largest image scale with a minimum focus distance of 24 cm.
 This puts you right up close to your subject when capturing macro images.
-This lens, for example, is excellently suited to render all possible patterns, such as postcards, photos and drawings.
-You can also use this lens as a lightweight telephoto lens for portraits with digital cameras featuring image sensors in APS-C format and an apparent focal length extension factor of 1.5 to 1.7.
+This lens, for example, is excellently suited to rendering patterns, such as postcards, photos and drawings.
+You can also use this lens as a lightweight telephoto lens for portraits with digital cameras featuring APS-C format image sensors giving an apparent focal length extension factor of 1.5 to 1.7.

-The Makro-Planar T* 2/100 is a true all-rounder and an excellent choice for digital cameras with a 35mm sensor in particular.
-The extremely precise focusing mechanics feature an especially large rotation angle and the one-of-kind brightness of 1:2, allowing you to focus on the subject’s important details.
-Due to the longer focal length, you’ll find yourself considerably farther away from the subject with the largest image scale possible.
-The minimum focus distance is 44 cm.
-This allows you to zoom in on animals without having to get very close.
+The Milvus 2/100M is a true all-rounder and an excellent choice for digital cameras with a 35mm sensor.
+The extremely precise focusing mechanism features an especially large rotation angle and the one-of-kind brightness of 1:2, allowing you to focus more easily on the subject’s important details.
+The minimum focus distance is 44cm.
+Due to the longer focal length, you can be further away from the subject than when using the Milvus 2/50M still with the largest image scale possible.
+This allows you to zoom in on small creatures without having to get too close.
 You can also maintain a comfortable distance to your model when taking portraits.

 Bellows and close-up lenses

-When it comes to macro photography, extension bellows are the most flexible assistants a photographer can have.
+When it comes to macro photography, extension tubes or bellows are the most flexible assistants a photographer can have.
 They can be used with practically all fixed focal length lenses, macro lenses and magnifying lenses, allowing you to push the limits of macro photography with an image scale of up to 10:1.

-Close-up lenses are screwed onto the front thread of the lens and also allow you to zoom in extremely close to the subject.
+Close-up lenses are screwed onto the front thread of the lens and then allow you to zoom in extremely close to the subject.
 Due to the enhanced imaging quality, an achromatic lens (made of two lenses bonded together) should be considered a close-up lens.